 I love butternut squash and sage.
 It’s like the perfect pair and the crunch of the walnuts adds a great texture to this healthy dish.
 It’s simply seasoned to bring out the natural sweetness of the squash.

-But you don’t have to just serve this dish for the holidays – this roasted butternut squash is perfect to top off salads and also pairs well with pork chops or grilled steaks.
+But you don’t have to just serve this dish for the holidays – this roasted butternut squash is perfect to top off salads and also pairs well with pork like this Air Fryer Pork Tenderloin or Traeger Smoked Turkey.

-If you’re looking for a different way to fix butternut squash, you might try this Butternut Squash and Black Bean Taco Soup.
-Just maybe not for the holidays. 😉
+If you’re looking for another delicious way to fix butternut squash, you might want to try this High Protein Butternut Squash Soup.

 Ingredients: